The GHP scaling limit of uniform spanning trees in high dimensions: The lower mass bound

 where $x$ is a fixed vertex (our graphs are transitive so the choice of $x$ does not matter) and $\ell = 0,\ldots, N_n$ where $N_n$, the number of iterations, will be chosen suitably as we now explain.

 Since we will use Wilson's algorithm to sample branches in $\UST(G_n)$, it will be important in our arguments in \cref{sctn:cap bounds} that the radius $\frac{c \sqrt{n}}{2^l}$ we consider at each step is significantly longer than the mixing time of a random walk on $G_n$.
-Therefore, we require that $\frac{c \sqrt{n}}{2^{N_n}} \gg n^{\frac{1}{2} - \alpha}$ (recall the constant $\alpha$ from \cref{assn:main}), thus the number of iterations $N_n$ can be at most of order $\log n$.
-We will see in the proof of \cref{thm:lowermassboundUSTs} that for this bootstrap argument to work with only $\log n$ steps, we will need bounds on \eqref{eq:mainbound} that are sub-polynomial in $\eps$.
+Therefore, we require that $\frac{c \sqrt{n}}{2^{N_n}} \gg n^{\frac{1}{2} - \alpha}$ (recall the constant $\alpha$ from \cref{assn:main}), so the number of iterations $N_n$ can be at most of order $\log n$.
+We will see in the proof of \cref{thm:lowermassboundUSTs} that for this bootstrap argument to work with only $\log n$ steps, it will be convenient to obtain bounds on \eqref{eq:mainbound} that are sub-polynomial in $\eps$.

 A natural strategy to bound the probability in \eqref{eq:mainbound} is to first sample a single branch joining $x$ to a pre-defined root of $\UST(G_n)$, consider the volumes of balls in subtrees attached to this branch close to $x$, and show that the sum of these volumes is very unlikely to be too small.
 This strategy almost gives sufficiently strong tail decay, but there is one step at which the tail decay is not sub-polynomial.
 This problem arises in the first step since there is a probability of order $\eps$ that the path joining $x$ to a root vertex is of length less than $\sqrt{\eps n}$.